 - I find it interesting that my kids naturally gravitate to crafting dolls without faces.
 Especially considering I knew nothing about the "waldorfy-ness" of this doll style till fairly recently.
 As Celine says, without a face, "you can imagine what the doll looks like.
 She might be smiling, sleeping or frowning.
 Brown eyed, green eyed or black eyed".
 Brienne adds, "or purple eyed!" (smile).
 The kids all want to add, "If you make a face on the doll it might not turn out the way you want and might ruin your imagination of the doll".

 - Someday I hope to write a "supplies you need to stock for sewing with your kids" post, a follow up to this paper craft post.
 In the meantime I'll just say felt and fleece are wonderful materials to work with.
 And our children return to those fabrics again and again.

 - Socks are the best place to start if you want to make dolls with little ones.
 Google it to find a pattern, there's got to be ton of crafty blogs out there with free tutorials for sock dolls.
 I wish I had kept track of the books we borrowed from the library when we needed doll making inspiration.
 Alas, I didn't.
 But I'm pretty sure this is the book we used for making Tristan.
-I have a small selection (one to date!) of craft books we've read in our Amazon bookstore.

 - When kids start making dolls, or inexperienced adults for that matter (Rick being case in point) they can look kind of wonky, to say the least.
 This is all part of the fun and great memories.
 The kids laugh their heads off (with fond memories) at their early sock dolls.
 Dolls lovingly stitched with their pudgy three and four year old hands.
 And my heart does a little lurch at those memories.